osism/documentation/source/configuration/networks.rst

 Storage Frontend
 ================

-The storage frontend network is the connection between ceph nodes and all other nodes.
+The storage frontend network is the connection between ceph nodes and all other hosts which need access to storage services.

 .. code-block:: yaml
    :caption: inventory/host_vars/<hostname>.yml